AbsaOSS/living-doc-generator/README.md

 - **Default Behavior**: By default, the action will include all projects defined in the repositories.
 This information is provided by the GitHub API.
 - **Non-default Example**: Use available options to customize which projects are included in the documentation.
   - `project-state-mining: false` deactivates the mining of project state data from GitHub Projects.
 If set to **false**, project state data will not be included in the generated documentation and project related configuration options will be ignored.
-  - `projects-title-filter: ["Community Outreach Initiatives", "Health Data Analysis"]` filters the projects by titles, including only projects with these titles.
+  - `projects-title-filter: []` filters the repository attached projects by titles, if list is empty all projects are used.
+      ```json
+        {
+          "organization-name": "absa-group",
+          "repository-name": "living-doc-example-project",
+          "query-labels": ["feature", "bug"],
+          "projects-title-filter": ["Community Outreach Initiatives", "Health Data Analysis"]
+         }
+      ```

 ### Living Documentation Page Generation